 Economic viability is essential to the success of any crop or industry.
 The Willow Program at SUNY-ESF has conducted in-depth financial analysis of willow biomass crops since 2008 with the original release of the "EcoWillow" cash flow model.
-This model has recently been updated to version 2.0, incorporating the latest data and logistics from both research trials and commercial willow operations in New York State.
+This model has recently been updated to version 2.0, incorporating the latest data from both research trials and commercial willow operations in New York State.
 EcoWillow 2.0 is a comprehensive life cycle model of the entire willow crop production system from planting through harvest and transport over seven crop rotations.
 Furthermore, ESF is continuing to collect data on willow harvesting, planting and other field operations and incorporating this data into EcoWillow to develop best practices, and maximize efficiencies and returns on investment.
 Crop production scenarios modeled using EcoWillow and other tools are also informing policy decisions for the creation of incentive programs to increase adoption of willow crops and catalyze and innovation.

 Extension services are a critical and ongoing component to the commercialization of shrub willow for biomass, bioproducts and alternative applications.
-Staff at SUNY-ESF and the NEWBio project are are providing educational and technical services to current and potential crop producers, end-users and other stakeholders.
+Staff at SUNY-ESF and the NEWBio project are providing educational and technical services to current and potential crop producers, end-users and other stakeholders.
 Some of the activities and services provided by the willow extension team include:

 - Stakeholder meetings, trainings and networking events